M66B/FairEmail/FAQ.md

 You could for example initially synchronize messages for a large number of days and after this has been completed reduce the number of days to synchronize messages for, but leave the number of days to keep messages for.

-Starred messages will always be synchronized, which will allow you to keep older messages around while synchronizing messages for a limited number of days.
+Starred messages will by default always be synchronized (this can be turned off in the sync settings), which will allow you to keep older messages around while synchronizing messages for a limited number of days.

 Disabling the folder option *Automatically download message texts and attachments*